 Please read the following notes regarding this class:

-- Each student is required to supply their own Mac computer for the class.
-The Mac should be able to run macOS on Monteray or later.
-It is preferred that macOS Ventura be installed.
+- Each student is required to supply their own Mac computer for the class with macOS Sonoma installed.

 - The dress code for the conference is business casual (collared shirts and slacks).
 The wearing of shorts, flip flops, tank tops, etc. is not allowed in the classroom.
 Students are required to attend all classes to successfully complete the program.
 Students who fail to meet the attendance requirements will not be issued a certificate at the conclusion of the program.